-The IRS Free File program is officially open again this year, offering free tax prep software and help figuring out the new tax law provisions.
+If you’re in need of last-minute tax preparation, the IRS Free File program offers free tax software and help figuring out the new tax law provisions.

 Not familiar with the Free File program?
 This free program gives about 75% of American taxpayers access to free software or forms so you can get your taxes done for zero dollars!

 Free tax filing options from the IRS Free File program

 Shockingly, new numbers show that only 2% of eligible taxpayers take advantage of the IRS Free File program.
 But why throw money away unnecessarily?

 If you meet the income eligibility requirements, at least take a look at the software that’s being offered free of charge…